Matgend/TDIP/README.md

 Each of these methods can be applied according 3 strategies:

-1. no phylogenetic information
+1. No phylogenetic information

-2. with phylogenetic information as eigenvectors
+2. With phylogenetic information as eigenvectors

-3. "2-step" which consists in using as input the fusion of a complete data obtained by using the phylogenetic imputation method to the incomplete data before the missing values imputation.
+3. "2-step" which consists in using as input the concatenation of the output of the phylogenetic imputation methods with the incomplete data before the missing values imputation.

 The function `missing_data_imputation()` provides a way to impute missing values through several imputation approaches and strategies.
 Each imputation method can be called separately too.
 ```{r, results = "hide"}